-In its etymological origins, the term “sleep” used to suggest “to slack”.
-The term’s similarity to the word “slack” is thus no accident.
-It must be known that sleep is susceptible to various interferences and many diseases first exhibit symptoms during sleep.
-Some of these diseases are harmless, while others can be much more serious.
-It is therefore important to deal with the scientific findings, but also with possible theories on the phenomenon of sleep because it is still a subject where many facts remain unknown.
-In the following guide, you will see what sleep is actually about, what stages it occurs in, and what disturbances may occur during its duration.
+Etymologically, the term "sleep" comes from a word meaning "to slack"; the term's similarity to the word "slack" is no accident.
+Sleep is susceptible to various interferences, and many diseases, some harmless and some serious, first exhibit symptoms during sleep.
+It is therefore important to deal not only with the scientific findings, but also with possible sleep theories because many facts about sleep remain unknown.
+In the following guide, you will see what sleep is actually about, what stages it occurs in, and what sleep disturbances individuals may experience.

 Learning and the development of memory are processes that cannot be strictly separated from psychology and sociology.
-This article thus deals with the physiology of learning and memory.
-This includes the understanding of relations between experience and storage of acquired knowledge, how the brain deals with “useless” knowledge and how a baby starts to understand its surroundings.
+Thus, this article deals with the physiology of learning and memory.
+Topics include understanding the relationship between experience and storage of acquired knowledge, how the brain deals with “useless” knowledge, and how a baby starts to understand its surroundings.

 Your Educators of course Making Sense of the Environment